jrieksta/jrieksta.github.io/_pages/index.md

 More specifically, how changes in climate and biotic stresses affect plant chemistry, genetics, and functional traits, and what implications these changes might have on ecosystem functioning.

-I have conducted extensive field campaigns in Greenland, Norway, Sweden, and United States.
+I have conducted extensive field campaigns in Greenland, Northern Fennoscandia, and Rocky Mountains.
 I am also interested in bioinformatics, programming, and application of data science tools in biology.

 Scroll through the webpage to see my reserach interests and projects in more detail.